llvtt/jpdb_anki_import/README.md

 ## Overview

 An Anki plugin that imports review history for words studied in [JPDB](https://jpdb.io).
+Currently working as of Anki 2.60.0.

 This plugin imports the following information:
 * Japanese spelling (e.g. 言葉)